-Profile: How one Aussie start-up is changing the beauty and wellness business
+How one Aussie start-up is changing the beauty and wellness business

 “We covered 10,000 square kilometres across Melbourne and Sydney.
 We found 10,000 salons like literally walking down every street.
 We had an app, we got their GPS coordinates, menus, clients, descriptions, inside and outside photos.
 We got pretty much everything you needed for a user to find a great treatment, and we stuck it all online.”
 At first, the concept wasn’t generating revenue.

-But eventually, the company found its niche and worked to alleviate some of the challenges associated with the beauty the industry, from users struggling to find venues to a lack of digital marketing know-how by countless beauty and wellness operations.
+But eventually, the company found its niche and worked to alleviate some of the challenges associated with the beauty industry, from users struggling to find venues to a lack of digital marketing know-how by countless beauty and wellness operations.

 “We didn’t realise it was this bad, but when we compared our database to Google, 60 per cent of the venues on our platform couldn’t be found anywhere else on the Internet.
 So right away we found ourselves in this position where we became the ‘web presence’ for the beauty industry.”